What’s a nice Chemist/Biochemist like me doing in the Melbourne Dental School?

 My role at the Melbourne Dental School is to support the factory in Scoresby that produces raw Recaldent.
 The method to synthesise Recaldent is a complex, expensive and time-consuming process.
 Most of the time this happens without any problems.
 But on those rare occasions when there are problems with the Recaldent process at the plant I will be asked to work out why.
 This is where my chemistry/biochemistry background comes into play.
 I use various chemical techniques and analytical instruments to test the product to provide answers to the plant to fix their problem.
 Furthermore, the plant is always looking for ways to reduce process time and expenses.
 They will ask us to modify the method or make changes to the ingredients.
 I will make up a small batch of Recaldent in the laboratory and then analyse the final product to see if it passes the required specifications.
 Again, I use those chemical techniques and analytical instruments to test the product that I made in the laboratory.
 If the modification is successful, then we will report it back to our industrial partners who can use the information to make changes to the process.
 When I am not working on Recaldent I use my skills to analyse samples for staff and students of the Melbourne Dental School.
 All this work has led to the publication of 19 Conference papers / Journal articles / Book chapters."

-Demonstrating a machine that I use to produce lab-scale Recaldent to Prof. Eric Reynolds and the founder(?) of the GC Corporation that markets Tooth Mousse (2014)
+Demonstrating a machine that I use to produce lab-scale Recaldent to Prof. Eric Reynolds and Mr Makoto Nakao, President of GC Corp that markets Tooth Mousse (2014)